IBM/ce-cns/documentation/logging.md

 Here we use the [IBM Cloud Log Analysis](https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-getting-started#getting-started) (lite plan).

+### Create the logging service automatically

-> You can create the lite service instances for logging and monitoring by using this bash script.
+You can create the lite service instances for logging and monitoring by using this bash script.

 ```sh
 cd $ROOT_FOLDER/CE